Vusal Huseynov: International Anti-corruption Academy and GRECO

 In December 2015, at the fourth session of the Assembly of Parties, Vusal Huseynov was elected a member of the Board of Governors of International Anti-corruption Academy for the term of 6 years (2015-2021).
 Since 2012, he has been heading the delegation of Azerbaijan to the Group of States against Corruption (GRECO) of the Council of Europe.

 Open Government Partnership

-Vusal Huseynov served as the national focal point of Open Government Partnership international initiative between the years of 2013-2016.
+Vusal Huseynov served as the national focal point of the Open Government Partnership international initiative between the years of 2013-2016.

 Public activities

 Vusal Huseynov joined the Association of Young Azerbaijani Friends of Europe youth NGO from early university years and served as vice president of the organization.
-Later he co-founded and directed “Aegee-Baki” youth organization (NGO), national chapter of European Students Forum (AEGEE-Europe), for two years from its establishment.
-He has engaged himself into development of ELSA-Azerbaijan national youth NGO activities.
-He acts as the transition board member of Azerbaijan Anti-Corruption Academy public initiative aimed at increasing anti-corruption education and awareness.
+Later, he co-founded and directed “Aegee-Baki” youth organization (NGO), national chapter of European Students Forum (AEGEE-Europe), for two years from its establishment.
+He has engaged himself into the development of ELSA-Azerbaijan national youth NGO activities.
+He acts as the transition board member of Azerbaijan Anti-Corruption Academy, public initiative aimed at increasing anti-corruption education and awareness.